 - You can apply at the age of 17 years and 6 months, but you have to be at least 18 years of age to join.
 There is currently no upper age limit.

-- Live and/or work four minutes from an On Call Fire Station and be able respond within five minutes of an alarm, on foot or by vehicle at normal road speeds.
-Have a full current driving licence (manual, category B) valid for UK use.
+- You must be able respond within five to eight minutes of an alarm, on foot or by vehicle at normal road speeds

 We are urgently recruiting for On Call Firefighters for the following locations: